Docs / Device Manual

 iOS app showing the device is connected over BLE

-Device connected.
-Important: a user must disconnect or fully close the app for the device to engage its schedule.
+2 · Device connected.
+Disconnect or fully close the app for the device to engage its schedule.

 iOS app showing all schedules on the connected device